 Travel by Condor Ferries to Western France

 Château d'Angers, on the western fringe of the Loire, is an enormous fortified château built by King Louis IX in the early part of the 13th Century.
 The château includes a stunning kilometre long curtain wall and 17 imposing circular towers.
 Château d'Angers also contains the Tapestry of the Apocalypse.
-Originally 140m long (100m survive today) and woven between 1373 and 1382, it is world renowned as a masterpiece of medieval art.

 One of the oldest city sights in Cherbourg is the impressive Holy Trinity Church.
 It has had a very interesting and dramatic history dating right back to the early fifth century.

 With its reputation of producing some of the best food in the world, Western France is renowned for its seafood, with regional specialities including lobster, crab, mussels and oysters.
 Delicious locally produced fruits and vegetables, regional wines and cheeses, make Western France a great food destination.

 There are so many riding trails and cycle paths to explore, covering the length of the coast of Vendée.
 The magnificent coastline also offers the opportunity for watersports such as windsurfing, catamaran sailing, kite surfing, scuba diving and land-yachting to name a few.
 Of course, Western France is also well known for its golf courses, across the regions of Normandy, Loire Valley, Loire and Cognac.